VectorInstitute/recommender_systems_project/README.md

 # Introduction
 The goal of this project is to investigate how artificial intelligence, specifically recommender systems, might improve user experiences in various domains.
 This repository contains reference implementations of state-of-the-art recommender system methods on a variety of practical datasets.
 In particular, three classes of recommender systems are explored.
 This includes:
 1. Introduction to Recommender Systems
+2. Collaborative filtering algorithms
+3. Content-based filtering recommender systems
-2. Sequence Aware Recommender Systems
+4. Sequence Aware recommender systems
-3. Session-Based Recommender Systems
+5. Session-Based recommender systems
-4. Knowledge Graph Based Recommender Systems
+6. Knowledge Graph Based Recommender Systems
-5. Reinforcement Learning Based Recommender Systems

 **Please Note: The repository is under active development.
 As a result, the provided demos will not be stable until they are presented to project participants in the introductory demo sessions in mid-September.**